-When PDView detects the PX3, it automatically tries to log in with the factory-default user credentials -- admin (user name) and raritan (password).
+When PDView detects the PX3, it automatically attempts to log in with the factory-default user credentials -- admin (user name) and raritan (password).

-If the factory-default user credentials have been modified, the automatic login fails and PDView will show the login screen for you to manually enter user credentials.
+If you have modified the factory-default user credentials, PDView's automatic login fails and the login screen displays for you to manually enter user credentials.

 To make automatic login work again, you can save the modified admin credentials or any custom user credentials in PDView.
-A maximum of 5 user credentials can be saved, and PDView will try the saved credentials one by one until the login succeeds.
+A maximum of 5 user credentials can be saved, and PDView will try these credentials one by one until the login succeeds.